Human subject research: Unethical human experimentation

 During World War II, Fort Detrick in Maryland was the headquarters of US biological warfare experiments.
 Operation Whitecoat involved the injection of infectious agents into military forces to observe their effects in human subjects.
 Subsequent human experiments in the United States have also been characterized as unethical.
 They were often performed illegally, without the knowledge, consent, or informed consent of the test subjects.
 Public outcry over the discovery of government experiments on human subjects led to numerous congressional investigations and hearings, including the Church Committee, Rockefeller Commission, and Advisory Committee on Human Radiation Experiments, amongst others.
 The Tuskegee syphilis experiment, widely regarded as the "most infamous biomedical research study in U.S. history," was performed from 1932 to 1972 by the Tuskegee Institute contracted by the United States Public Health Service.
 The study followed more than 600 African-American men who were not told they had syphilis and were denied access to the known treatment of penicillin.
 This led to the 1974 National Research Act, to provide for protection of human subjects in experiments.
 The National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research was established and was tasked with establishing the boundary between research and routine practice, the role of risk-benefit analysis, guidelines for participation, and the definition of informed consent.
 Its Belmont Report established three tenets of ethical research: respect for persons, beneficence, and justice.

 From the 1950s-60s, Chester M. Southam, an important virologist and cancer researcher, injected HeLa cells into cancer patients, healthy individuals, and prison inmates from the Ohio Penitentiary.
 He wanted to observe if cancer could be transmitted as well as if people could become immune to cancer by developing an acquired immune response.
 Many believe that this experiment violated the bioethical principles of informed consent, non-maleficence, and beneficence.

+In the 1970s, the Indian government implemented a large-scale forced sterilization program, primarily targeting poor and marginalized populations.
+Millions of people, especially women, underwent sterilization surgeries without their informed consent, often under pressure from local authorities or in exchange for government services.

+Some pharmaceutical companies have been accused of conducting clinical trials of experimental drugs in Africa without the informed consent of participants or without providing adequate access to healthcare.
+These practices raise questions about the exploitation of vulnerable populations and the prioritization of commercial interests over the rights of participants.

+Psychological experiments have also faced ethical criticism due to their manipulation of participants, inducing stress, anxiety, or other forms of emotional distress without informed consent.
+These experiments raise concerns regarding the respect for the dignity and well-being of the individuals involved.